Driver Charged in Accident, Killing Teenager

 The car was driving south on N.C.
 200, which is Lancaster Highway, just before 11 p.m.
 Saturday when it ran off the road to the right.
 The driver over-corrected, running the car across the center line and off the road to the left, where it hit a tree, N.C.
 Highway Patrol spokesman Jeff Gordon said.

-The wreck happened five miles south of Wax-haw and 0.3 miles south of Steele Road, Gordon said.
+The vehicle accident happened five miles south of Wax-haw and 0.3 miles south of Steele Road, Gordon said.